5outh/chaosbox/README.md

 # chaosbox

 `chaosbox` is a Haskell framework for generative art.
+It is in the early stages and is prone to a lot of API churn, so use at your own risk!

 The goal of this project is to provide a solid base for building 2d generative artwork.
 Let's look at a simple example of what it can do.
 We'll build